-OurStoryBank: Tim Connelly’s Story
+OurStoryBank: Erika’s Story

 There’s a ticking time bomb in my head.
 I’m learning to live with it.